TeamGloomy/T113_Screen_for_RepRapFirmware/README.md

 * Install Flythings IDE
   * [Environmental Installation · FlyThings Docs](https://developer.flythings.cn/zh-hans/download.html)
+* Install Make
+  * Download [make](http://gnuwin32.sourceforge.net/packages/make.htm).
+Use the “complete package except sources” version.
+Once installed you will need to add the location of the bin folder that is installed in to your windows path environment setting.
+Make sure you add them to the system variables and not the user varaibles.
 * Download the `T113` SDK folder
   * https://download.flythings.cn/sdk/platforms/t113.7z
 * Extract the `T113` SDK folder to `C:/flythings/sdk/platforms/`